brunonlinespace/linux-lsmod-tui.py/README.md

 I am NOT A PROGRAMMER.
 I simply had fun prompting Gemini to output all the python codes you will find in this repository.

 <b>OK, now about the concept?</b>
-I wanted to create a TUI tool to easily visualise the kernel modules currently loaded by my OS just to learn more about each of them.
+I wanted to create a TUI tool to easily visualise the kernel modules currently loaded by my OS just to learn more about each one of them.

 <img width="480" height="270" alt="Screenshot_20260730_120434" src="https://github.com/user-attachments/assets/0807d7dc-f77f-469d-af21-861cdd760cf9" />